MadsAlbertsen/ampvis/README.md

 Albertsen M, Karst SM, Ziegler AS, Kirkegaard RH, Nielsen PH (2015) Back to Basics – The Influence of DNA Extraction and Primer Choice on Phylogenetic Analysis of Activated Sludge Communities.
 PLoS ONE 10(7): e0132783. doi:10.1371/journal.pone.0132783

 ## Changelog
+### 1.20.0
+#### Enhancements
+ - amp_function: Updated MiDAS functional data to the current version.
+It's now possible to use all the functional data in MiDAS.
+ - amp_cleanMiF: Small function for internal use to format raw MiDAS functional data to ampvis format.

 ### 1.19.0
 #### Enhancements
  - amp_rarecurve: Now supports a basic legend (@Kirk3gaard).